cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/parameters.md

 Enterprise customers with a paid add-on can always select a duration, even when using one of the [challenge actions](/waf/reference/cloudflare-challenges/#available-challenges).

 Customers on Free, Pro, and Business plans cannot select a duration when using a challenge action — their rate limiting rule will always perform request throttling for these actions.
 With request throttling, you do not define a duration.
 When visitors pass a challenge, their corresponding [request counter](/waf/rate-limiting-rules/request-rate/) is set to zero.
 When visitors with the same values for the rule characteristics make enough requests to trigger the rate limiting rule again, they will receive a new challenge.

+{{<Aside type="note" header="Note for API users">}}
-Via API, customers on Free, Pro, and Business plans must set the `mitigation_timeout` value to `0` (zero) when the action is `managed_challenge`, `js_challenge`, or `challenge`, which enables request throttling.
+If you are on a Free, Pro, or Business plan and are using the API, you must enable request throttling by setting the `mitigation_timeout` value to `0` (zero) when using the actions `managed_challenge`, `js_challenge`, or `challenge`.
+{{</Aside>}}

 ### With the following behavior